SpenceKonde/megaTinyCore/megaavr/extras/Ref_Serial.md

 "Writing RS485[1] to `1` enables the RS-485 mode which automatically sets the TXD pin to output one clock cycle before starting transmission and sets it back to input when the transmission is complete."

 Obviously this begs the question of how any of the devices involved are supposed to prevent collisions - I don't think there *is* a way.
-That would explain why this feature was removed from the Dx-series documentation (it was present in the initial DA-series IO headers, and is likely still in the hardware...).
+That would explain why this feature was removed from the Dx-series documentation.
+I was suspecting this was going to get quietly killed, but it seems to in fact be coming back with the V2 USART debuting on the LA and likely EC-series parts, under the name of hardware flow control.

+Yes, serial will need total reimplementation.